kanwal-codes/Assembly-Line-Simulator/readme.md

 ## Overview
 This repository hosts a comprehensive C++ project developed during an advanced Object-Oriented Programming course.
 The project simulates an assembly line, highlighting intricate OOP concepts and demonstrating proficiency in C++ programming.

+**🚀 Enhanced Version**: This project has been expanded with professional features including logging, configuration management, custom exception handling, and a complete main executable.
+See `IMPLEMENTATION_STATUS.md` for current features and `EXPANSION_PLAN.md` for future enhancements.

 ## Project Description
 The simulation models a manufacturing assembly line where customer orders are processed sequentially through various workstations.
 Each workstation in the assembly line is responsible for adding a specific component to an order, mimicking real-world factory production lines.